-The material terms of these payments and benefits for our continuing NEOs, and the specific transition arrangements we entered into for Mr. Del Rio and Mr. Lindsay are described in the "Potential Payments Upon Termination or Change in Control" section below.
+The material terms of these payments and benefits for our NEOs are described in the "Potential Payments Upon Termination or Change in Control" section below.

 Peer Group

 Our Compensation Committee believes that it is important to be informed about the pay practices and pay levels of comparable public companies with which we compete for top talent (our "Peer Group").